Resources filed in: Academic Research Articles | View item |

 |

 Application of functional orthodontic appliances to treatment of “mandibular retrusion syndrome"Publicado por: Japanese Journal of Clinical Dentistry for Children There have recently been an increasing number of parents complaining of their children’s health-related problems other than caries, such as decline in exercise ability, open-mouth posture, slow eating, allergy and misaligned teeth.
 Indeed, studies have shown increases in the number of children with difficulty masticating hard chewy food or inability to swallow correctly.
-Authors: Akira Kanao, Masanori Mashiko and Kosho Kanao maxillary protrusion, misaligned teeth, mandibular retrusion syndrome, functional orthodontic appliances |
+Authors: Akira Kanao, Masanori Mashiko and Kosho Kanao maxillary protrusion, mandibular retrusion syndrome, misaligned teeth, functional orthodontic appliances |

 |